vijaymuniyappan07/nfs-setup/README.md

 #### B. Review and Apply
 ```
 terraform plan ## This won't make any change and will just do dry-run operation
+## If eveything is ok you should see this result Plan: `2 to add, 0 to change, 0 to destroy.`
 terraform apply ## This actually applies the config.
 Review the plan and submit yes to apply the changes.
 ```
 - Confirm when prompted.